 The Income Capitalization method to value a commercial property assumes a positive relationship between the current value of the property and the expected cash flow that the property is expected to provide in the future.
 It also simultaneously assumes a negative relationship between the current value and the probable risks involved in achieving the expected future cash flow.
 In this method, the commercial real estate is typically valued in terms of their ability to generate a cash flow.
 The most important part of this method is that the analysis of the property must include its ability to provide returns on its capital investment.

-Modern commercial real estate appraisers also take into account certain other factors that affect the overall value of the property such as the geographical location and risks involved.
+Modern commercial real estate appraiser also take into account certain other factors that affect the overall value of the property such as the geographical location and risks involved.

 Finally, reconciliation is made to indicate the final appraised value as derived from all other indicators.
 The data made available is scrutinized and a final conclusion is drawn to indicate the value of the commercial property.

-So, if you are looking for valuation of your commercial property, you can take assistance from professional appraisers and get an estimate.
+So, if you are looking for a valuation of your commercial property appraisal, you can take assistance from professional appraisers and get an estimate.